DarkHeart527/info/README.md

-#Please Make Changes To The -Update- Branch As Others Will Not Be Accepted And WILL Be Deleted Thank You Collaborators
+#When Collaborators Make Changes Be Sure That I Have To Accept It

 #My Online Project http://codark.com